jhackett1/wp-geo-search/README.md

 It's agnostic about how you supply this data.
 The simplest thing to do is type it in using WordPress's built-in custom field editor.

-You could also hook into the `save_post` action to populate meta, by adding a snippet like this to your theme's `functions.php`:
+You could also hook into the `save_post` action to populate meta whenever you create or change a post, by adding a snippet like this to your theme's `functions.php`:

 ```
 function example_update_latlngs($post_id, $post){